ewerd/ECE_411_Team2_EpicDiceRoller/Product Design Specification/Product_Design_Specification.md

 ## Requirements

--Must be able to simulate up to nine dice rolling at once
+- Must be able to simulate up to nine dice rolling at once

--Must be able to roll the commonly used dice sizes (d4, d6, d8, d10, d20, d100)
+- Must be able to roll the commonly used dice sizes (d4, d6, d8, d10, d20, d100)

--Must display the total of all dice after a roll on a screen
+- Must display the total of all dice after a roll on a screen

--Must preview the number and types of dice that will be rolled to the user
+- Must preview the number and types of dice that will be rolled to the user

--Must allow the user to dynamically set the number and type of dice to be rolled for each roll
+- Must allow the user to dynamically set the number and type of dice to be rolled for each roll

--Must be powered from a battery
+- Must be powered from a battery

--Should be able to be powered from the In-Circuit Serial Programmer (ICSP) or battery
+- Should be able to be powered from the In-Circuit Serial Programmer (ICSP) or battery

--Should provide user with three different ways to roll dice, e.g., button, shaking motion
+- Should provide user with three different ways to roll dice, e.g., button, shaking motion

--May provide user with the individual result of each dice after a roll
+- May provide user with the individual result of each dice after a roll

--May allow the user to roll ‘fudge’ dice
+- May allow the user to roll ‘fudge’ dice

--May display previous rolls.
+- May display previous rolls.

--May have an enclosure.
+- May have an enclosure.